For all our freedoms!

 When dealing with Islam, we must learn to differentiate, so that we can reflect on what has made Europe great over the last 60 years: our liberal constitutions, which grant all people equal rights – no matter where they come from or what faith they profess.
 No one should be given preferential treatment or discriminated against based on his or her origin or religion.
 Anyone who thinks Christians or refugees from "our cultural circle" should be given a privileged immigration status already violates the tenets of our constitution, just like those who want to impose a general prohibition on mosques or headscarves.

-The attempt by right-wing nationalist forces to glorify Germany as a homogeneous nation of people of like origin and to prescribe a collective German identity leads directly back to the past.
-German society is constantly changing and each of its members has the right to help shape it.
-Only once everyone in Germany can be anything they want to be – when a woman wearing a headscarf can become a government minister and someone named Ahmad a constitutional judge – will we have evolved from a screwed-up country of immigration to a successfully integrated society.
+The attempt by right-wing nationalist forces to glorify Germany, for instance, as a homogeneous nation of people of like origin and to prescribe a collective German identity leads directly back to the past.
+Society is constantly changing and each of its members has the right to help shape it.
+Only once everyone can be anything they want to be – when a woman wearing a headscarf can become a government minister and someone named Ahmad a constitutional judge – will we have evolved from being screwed-up countries of immigration to successfully integrated societies.

 © Qantara.de 2016